 Purchasing a scarce item means acquiring something that others cannot get.
-We can see jewellery or hand-made purse online retailers to be applying this feature the most.
+We can see jewelry or hand-made purse online retailers to be applying this feature the most.
 However, cases today have considerably diversified.
 The technique works just as good with a VIP lounge in an airport or a dance club promo campaign.

 - Low-supply items feel valuable.

 The lower the number of items, the higher the demand and the price.
-That’s how the basic law of economy works.
+That’s how the basic law of the economy works.
 Purchasing items marked as “low-supply” adds value to these particular items and the customer’s buying decision in general.

 - Intensified feeling of satisfaction.

-For human beings, scarcity serves the desire for uniqueness and status, evokes feelings of envy and hints that scarce products are better than non-scarce.
+For human beings, scarcity serves the desire for uniqueness and status, evokes feelings of envy, and hints that scarce products are better than non-scarce.
 Thus, obtaining scarce goods for shoppers means immense satisfaction and superiority over those not lucky to have them.

 Fairly simple.
 The less time is left to make a purchase, the more people want to actually make the purchase.
 To help you benefit through the powerful combination of scarcity and urgency marketing tactics, we have chosen 5 tactics to share in this article with you.